rebelsky/csc207c/pages/syllabus.md

 What can I consult for LAs?

 > You may consult your notes, any code you've written (by yourself or with others), the course Web site, and [the Java API](https://docs.oracle.com/en/java/javase/17/docs/api/java.base), and the course staff (particularly your instructor).
-You may not refer to other Web sites or other people.
+You may not refer to other people.
+You must cite any resources you use.

 What can I do if I feel intimidated to ask questions in front of the whole class but still need help?

 > DM me directly.
 Email me.
 Ask questions in the daily reading assignment.
 Go see evening tutors.

-How can we have 48 LAs and only 13 SoLAs, two of which are optional?
+How can we have 49 LAs and only 14 SoLAs, one of which is optional?

 > Each SoLA is a "Set of LAs" and therefore has multiple LAs.